 Your kites could help prove the correctional facility was negligent if you wrote repeated notifications of a dangerous situation to officials, all to no avail.
 Those kites can serve as strong evidence the officials knew the dangerous condition existed and could have prevented your injuries.

 Example: Neglected by prison dentist

 You’ve suffered from an abscessed tooth for some time.
 Your repeated kites to the prison dentist went unanswered.
-Several weeks have gone by.
-During that time, the abscess spread inside your mouth, resulting in complications requiring unnecessary multiple extractions and hospitalization.
+Several weeks passed.
+During that time, the abscess spread inside your mouth, resulting in multiple tooth extractions and hospitalization for blood poisoning.

-All of the extra dental work, hospitalization and pain you suffered was avoidable.
-If the dentist had answered your kites in a timely manner and provided you with adequate dental care, your damages would have been much less.
+All the extra dental work, hospitalization and pain you suffered was avoidable.
+If the dentist had answered your kites promptly and provided you with adequate dental care, you would not have become gravely ill.

 You were hurt when a steam ironing machine malfunctioned, blasting hot steam on your face and hands.
-You suffered second- and third-degree burns.
-An ambulance took you to the closest hospital emergency room where you were treated.
+You suffered severe, painful burns.
+An ambulance took you to the closest hospital where you were treated in the emergency room.